rust-skia/rust-skia/README.md

 ## Goals

-This project attempts to provide safe bindings that bridge between Skia's C++ API and idiomatic Rust on all major desktop, mobile, and [WebAssembly](https://en.wikipedia.org/wiki/WebAssembly) platforms, including GPU rendering support for [Vulkan](https://en.wikipedia.org/wiki/Vulkan_(API)), [Metal](https://en.wikipedia.org/wiki/Metal_(API)) and [OpenGL](https://en.wikipedia.org/wiki/OpenGL).
+This project attempts to provide safe bindings that bridge between Skia's C++ API and idiomatic Rust on all major desktop, mobile, and [WebAssembly](https://en.wikipedia.org/wiki/WebAssembly) platforms, including GPU rendering support for [Vulkan](https://en.wikipedia.org/wiki/Vulkan_(API)), [Metal](https://en.wikipedia.org/wiki/Metal_(API)), and [OpenGL](https://en.wikipedia.org/wiki/OpenGL).

 ## Building

 `cargo build`

 Just kidding, we wish it were that simple.
-Currently you need _at least_ to install LLVM, ninja, and OpenGL libraries.
+Currently you need _at least_ to install LLVM, depot_tools, and OpenGL libraries.
+For some detailed information about how to install the prequisites on your platform, take a look at the [template we use to build on Azure](https://github.com/rust-skia/rust-skia/blob/master/azure-pipelines-template.yml).

 Please share your experience so that we can complete this section here and try to automate the build to get to the point where `cargo build` _is_ sufficient to build the bindings _including_ Skia, and if that is not possible, clearly prompts to what's missing.